 We had an option to participate in a book study titled “The Tough Kid.”
 We had a Ball State representative come in, and it gave us new ways to look at classroom management.

 We always have that one tough kid and it can be hard to figure out how to connect with that child.
 So we were assigned a chapter each week, and we met every Wednesday.
 We talked about things we tried, what worked, what didn’t work.

 Did you have these professional development opportunities at other schools?

 A lot of times you have to seek it on your own through outside organizations.
 With Ball State, we receive information all the time about opportunities.
 There are grant writing programs.
-There is the Innovation Summit this summer.
+There is the Innovation Summit this fall.

 With Ball State, they are actually asking us, What do you need as an educator?

 A lot of times we get left out of those decisions.
 I think it’s exciting that Ball State is asking what we need.
 Our voice is important.
 We’re in the classroom.
 We know what the kids need.